The Latest News On The API Economy

-Fourteen APIs have been added to the ProgrammableWeb directory in categories including Internet of Things, Weather, Security, and Identity.
-Featured today is an API for integrating with CarmaLink fleet and equipment management platform.
+Ten APIs have been added to the ProgrammableWeb directory in categories including Cryptocurrency, 3D, and Location.
+Featured today is an API that detemines if email addresses are disposable, and an API for creating panoramic 3D grapics.
 Here's a rundown of the latest additions.

 UK banking API provider, TrueLayer, has made its first major international expansion.
 Starting this month, the company is beginning to build its presence in Germany.
 A full, public beta for the Germany Data API is scheduled to begin in March 2019.
 Roadmap countries include France, Italy, and Spain.